 EU ID No. EMISSION UNIT DESCRIPTION 001 Okeechobee Landfill (OL): The OL comprises two landfills sites, the Berman Road landfill and the Clay Farms landfill.
 Each landfill is subject to Air and Solid Waste regulations.
 This Air Permit regulates only air pollutant emissions from the OL.
-The Solid Waste permit regulates among other requirements the capacity, disposal rate and the number of cells constructed.
-A summary of the OL follows: Berman Road Landfill: This is an existing emission unit 208 acres in size.
-This emission unit is expected to be closed by 2012. • Clay Farm Landfill : This is a new 639 acre landfill located in another portion of the overall existing stationary source.
-This landfill is expected to be open by 2012.
-The maximum solid waste disposal rate at this landfill is specified at 7,000 tons per day in the Solid Waste Permit 0247963-001-SC. • GDP Plant : The OL is required to construct and operate a GDP plant to reduce H 2 S concentrations in the LFG prior to its combustion. • LFGCS : The system used to collect the LFG prior to combustion in CTG or backup flares.
+The Solid Waste permits regulate among other requirements the capacity, disposal rate and the number of cells constructed.
+A summary of the OL follows: Berman Road Landfill: This is an existing emission unit 309 acres in size.
+Clay Farm Landfill: This is a new 639 acre landfill located in another portion of the overall existing stationary source. • GDP Plant: The OL is required to construct and operate a GDP plant to reduce H 2 S concentrations in the LFG prior to its combustion. • LFGCS : The system used to collect the LFG prior to combustion in CTG or back flares.
 The existing LFGCS will be expanded as a result of this project.